 The rural countryside of our Parish is crisscrossed with footpaths, bridleways, and droves.
 These tracks are well used by walkers and horse riders, creating a large amount of pedestrian traffic that must be protected.

 We have 3 historic manor houses, 2 ancient churches, a 16th century Inn, and many other heritage buildings.
 Fivehead Village is centered around an ancient crossroads, the A378 was a turnpike road, and the hamlet of Swell lies separately to the east of the Parish; 3 areas of distinctive character.

 The majority of older houses are constructed of blue lias stone which was quarried in the Village, with old lime kilns remaining.
 There are Roman features in the landscape yet to be examined.
 The housing mix in Fivehead includes a small number of more modern designs giving it a varied style.

 The additional planning constraints in the Parish, alongside the standard ones such as parking and drainage, etc., relate to the impact risk zones relating to protected land (SSSI & RAMSAR).
 We are also within the Airfield Flight Safety Zone for Merryfield Airfield, 1.5km away.

-We strongly recommend discussing your application with SSDC before submission.
-Their Pre-Application advice is without prejudice and will clearly explain what is required, and they have produced a Planning Checklist including a validation guide and neighbour consultation form.
+We strongly recommend discussing your application with Somerset Council before submission.
+Their Pre-Application advice is without prejudice and will clearly explain what is required.

 Come and talk to us